 Most people associate travel insurance with travel medical insurance.
 As in, if you have travel medical insurance, your bills will be covered if you need to visit the doctor or hospital when you’re abroad.
 Considering how much medical attention can cost in foreign countries, you’d be crazy to not travel with travel medical insurance.

 Travel medical insurance is inexpensive and you may even already have it.
 Many Canadian employers offer travel medical insurance as a standard benefit.
-If you have one of the best travel credit cards in Canada, travel insurance is also typically included.

 Canadian provincial healthcare covers you if you get injured in another province or territory, but it may not provide coverage for emergency services such as a helicopter evacuation.
 As soon as you leave the country, your medical coverage ends which is why you want to ensure you have the right travel insurance in place.

 Extended travel insurance is where things get confusing as there are different terms and conditions for each individual benefit.
 It’s a separate policy.
 Extended travel insurance is also not automatically included with travel medical insurance.
 Here are some of the most common extended travel insurance policies.